noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklist - Chinese (xianyu-wang).md

             - [x] Rebuild all the docs
                 - >>> ./run build-markdown --document '.*(?<!Acknowledgements\.md)$'
                     - Skip Acknowledgements.md since we don't want to wait for Gumroad data downloads – The GitHub Actions runner will later regenerate Acknowledgements.md with the latest data.

-        - Update Translation Guide
-        - [ ] Run uploadstrings on the master branch
-            - >>> ./run uploadstrings --only-update-locale xx
-            -> (Will run func testTakeScreenshots_Localization() automatically)
-            -> If new UI added (or anything in the app changed that affects all locales), omit `--only-update-locale`.
-                - (Tip: Maybe on a second computer cause this takes a while if you update all the locales.)
-                - (Note: If this gets annoying, look into automating with GitHub Actions runner.)

         - [ ] Publish App update
             - See `MMF - Update Checklist - Template.md`